angus-mackenzie/ASD-Notes/ASD03.md

         * Often design elaborate systems for problems that do not really exist
 ## Change and the Waterfall Method
 * The cost of change increases exponentially with time
-    * Conservative design decisions motivates by fear of change
+    * Conservative design decisions motivated by fear of change
     * A change late in the process costs 1000 times as much as a change early into the process
         * Five minutes to write a spec
         * Two days to program the feature